open-contracting/standard-development-handbook/docs/profiles/infrastructure.rst

 .. code-block:: shell

    python schema/borrow-schema.py
-   ocdskit schema-strict schema/project-level/project-schema.json

-If working on a pre-release, substitute:
+If working on a pre-release, run:

 .. code-block:: shell